Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems

+within particle states and hole states, independently.
+In terms of $ \ket{\psi_p}$ and $\ket{\psi_h}$, the particle and hole states of Eq. (\ref{eq:unperturbed schrodinger equation}) are given as

-Nakamura et al. \cite{nakamura2008PhysRevA.77.043601}, following earlier hints in \cite{wu2001PhysRevA.64.061603,kawaguchi2004PhysRevA.70.043610}, pointed out that the appearance of complex eigenvalues is always accompanied by a level crossing, i.e. a degeneracy between a hole and particle state (when in the absence of pairing interactions).
-In the spirit of \cite{nakamura2008PhysRevA.77.043601}, we consider degenerate hole and particle eigenstates of the unperturbed Hamiltonian, $H^{(0)}(k)$, with eigenvalue $E^{(0)}$
+Nakamura et al. \cite{nakamura2008PhysRevA.77.043601}, following earlier hints \cite{wu2001PhysRevA.64.061603,kawaguchi2004PhysRevA.70.043610}, pointed out that the appearance of complex eigenvalues is always accompanied by a level crossing, i.e. a degeneracy between a hole and particle state when in the absence of pairing interactions.
+In the spirit of \cite{nakamura2008PhysRevA.77.043601}, we focus on a particular particle and hole state of the unperturbed Hamiltonian,